On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Intermediate approximations

-The ``Common-k'' approximation has all eigenvalues much closer to the full covariance case while having $\sim50\%$ of the terms being zero.
+The ``Common-$k$'' approximation has all eigenvalues much closer to the full covariance case while having $\sim50\%$ of the terms being zero.
 Therefore, this or a similar approach (together with suitable sparse matrix covariance methods such as \cite{cai2011adaptive,cai2012optimal}) may be advantageous if it can ease the requirements on the number of simulations needed to estimate the covariance.

 The 0.03-threshold features a consistent overestimate of the largest eigenvalues of $C^{-1}$, especially for the values concerning the power spectrum.
-If we assume Gaussian likelihood it may indicate that this approximation may appear to artificially increase, for some eigenvalues, the information content of the data-vector.
+Thus, this approximation on its own artificially increases, for some eigenvalues, the information content of the data-vector.

 Finally, the (0.03)Common-$k$ approach is a combination of 0.03-threshold and Common-$k$, which yields a covariance matrix whose eigenvalues are closer to the full case than the 0.03-threshold case, while having significantly more sparsity in the matrix (84\% of the elements are zero, in the case presented in Figure \ref{fig: cov_approxs_red}).
-Using this approximation in practice would consist in first estimating the Common-$k$ terms --be it fully estimated from simulations or via theoretical model calibrated to simulations e.g., \textit{à la} \cite{Gualdi:2020aniso,fumagalli2022fitting}-- to then establish an appropriate threshold for the set-up at hand, keeping in mind that the threshold should maintain the resulting matrix positive-definite.
+Using this approximation in practice would consist of first estimating the Common-$k$ terms---be it fully estimated from simulations or via theoretical model calibrated to simulations e.g., \textit{à la} \cite{Gualdi:2020aniso,fumagalli2022fitting}---to then establish an appropriate threshold for the set-up at hand, keeping in mind that the threshold should maintain the resulting matrix to be positive-definite.
 Provided that the choice of threshold is conservative, most of the removed coefficients are likely to be noise or noise-dominated, making it a valid approximation of the covariance matrix as a sparse matrix.